 - Offering market-specific category recommendations based on performance data

 Common Myth: Many franchise systems believe rigid category standardization is always best.
-According to federal business reference guides, flexible frameworks that allow for some local adaptation while maintaining core consistency actually produce better market outcomes in most multi-location scenarios.
+According to federal business reference guides, flexible frameworks that allow some local adaptation while keeping core consistency actually produce better market outcomes in most multi-location scenarios.

-Regular category audits help maintain appropriate consistency across locations.
-A comprehensive audit should:
+Regular category audits help maintain the right consistency across locations.
+A thorough audit should:

 - Document current category selections across all locations and platforms